-Influences: Agalloch, Cult of Luna, Sigur Rós, Drudkh, Katatonia, maudlin of the Well, CMX, The Cinematic Orchestra, Dead Congregation, Nick Cave, Tom Waits, Mgla, Tool, Emperor.
+Influences: Agalloch, Cult of Luna, Sigur Rós, Blasphemy, Drudkh, Katatonia, maudlin of the Well, CMX, Dead Congregation, Mgla, Emperor, The Ruins of Beverast, Joy Division, Fields of the Nephilim.

 I've played guitar for several years now, although it probably doesn't show that much in my skills.
-I'm not really experienced in making home demos, but I hope to learn one day.
-I play mainly death/black sort of metal with my band, Loputon Suo (https://loputonsuo.bandcamp.com/ https://www.facebook.com/loputon.suo/) and also play guitar in a black metal band called Hollow Woods (https://hollowwoods.bandcamp.com/).
+I play guitar and do vocals in a dark and atmospheric black/death metal band Loputon Suo (https://loputonsuo.bandcamp.com/ https://www.facebook.com/loputon.suo/) and also play guitar in a black metal band called Hollow Woods (https://hollowwoods.bandcamp.com/).

 2016: As I was awhile back totally and utterly fed up with all the racism, fascism and nationalism, I had an idea that I would like to form a band which would play some sort of hybrid of black metal, death metal and punk, with lyrics being straight up nazi bashing and leftist propaganda.
 I wanted to claim the music that I love from the hands of all the NSBM and that type of bands.